 python examples/intent_extraction/train_enc-dec_model.py \ --embedding_model <path_to_glove_100_file> \ --token_emb_size 100 \ --dataset_path <path_to_data> \ --model_path my_model.h5

 To list all possible parameters:

 python train_joint_model.py/train_enc-dec_model.py -h

 Interactive mode allows to run sentences on a trained model (either of two) and get the results of the models displayed interactively.
-The interactive session requires the dataset that the model was trained with for parsing new sentences.
 Example:

 Results for SNIPS NLU dataset and ATIS are published below.
 The reference results were taken from the originating paper.
 Minor differences might occur in final results.
 Each model was trained for 100 epochs with default parameters.

 We used ATIS dataset from: https://github.com/Microsoft/CNTK/tree/master/Examples/LanguageUnderstanding/ATIS/Data.
 Intel does not grant any rights to the data files.

 |||Hakkani-Tur, Dilek and Tur, Gokhan and Celikyilmaz, Asli and Chen, Yun-Nung and Gao, Jianfeng and Deng, Li and Wang, Ye-Yi.
 Multi-Domain Joint Semantic Frame Parsing using Bi-directional RNN-LSTM.|